nayaba/browser-template/notes.md

 x- change index to show most recently updated entry first

-create update entry form
+x- create update entry form

-enable users to index all entries then click on the one which should be updated
+x- enable users to index all entries then click on the one which should be updated

 $ heroku restart